ccsalazar/aws-sam-backend-api/README.md

     --output-template-file sam-packaged.yaml
     ```

-* Deploy to cloudformation to a stack.
+* Deploy to a cloudformation stack.
 If the stack doesn't exist then it will be created, otherwise the existing stack will be updated

     ```
     aws cloudformation deploy \